duo-labs/py_webauthn/README.md

 1. `cd flask_demo`
 2. `pip install -r requirements.txt`
+3. `python create_db.py`
-3. `python app.py`
+4. `python app.py`
-4. Go to [https://localhost:5000][6] in your web browser.
+5. Go to [https://localhost:5000][6] in your web browser.
 Try registering and logging in with a compatible U2F or WebAuthn authenticator.
-5. Profit?
+6. Profit?

 # Flask Demo (Docker)